mohdShahwan/usepopcorn/README.md

 ## Credits

-The "usePopcorn" project is developed independently but utilizes the OMDB API to fetch movie data.
+This mini project is part of the React Udemy course by Jonas Schmedtmann.

 Thank you for exploring the "usePopcorn" application!
 Enjoy searching and discovering your favorite movies and TV shows! 🍿